 “The initial report we received is that his killing has something to do with politics,” Egco was quoted as saying on June 8, 2018.
 On December 10, 2018, Egco told CPJ by email that his task force had received “raw reports” that indicated Denora’s killing may have been influenced by a “bitter rivalry between two big politicians in the area,” but that he was still waiting for the results of a police investigation into the matter.

 The Davao del Norte Press and Radio-TV Club, an independent local press group, said in a statement that Denora was known for his "fearless" newspaper and radio reports.
-The National Union of Journalists of the Philippines, a national press group, said on its Facebook page that Denora's killing was a clear assault on press freedom.
+The National Union of Journalists of the Philippines, a national press freedom advocacy group, said on its Facebook page that Denora's killing was a clear assault on press freedom.

 Denora, 67, also had a regular radio program where he rented air time on dxKS-FM in Tagum City, and was the founding chairperson of Davao Region Multi-Media Group, one of several media associations in Davao del Norte province, reports said.